-The original details of this Gothic church near the Imperial Palace (Hofburg) are still discernible despite myriad additions and alterations throughout the centuries that give its stacked, blocky look.
+The original details of this Gothic church near the Imperial Palace (Hofburg) are still discernible despite myriad later additions and alterations yielding its stacked, blocky look.
 The church spire was destroyed twice during Ottoman Turkey’s siege of Vienna in the 16-17th centuries and ultimately rebuilt with a flat top.
-Interestingly, a copy of Leonardo’s Last Supper decorates the side altar – it was commissioned by Napoleon in 1809, later intended for the Belvedere but being too big for it, ended up here.
+Interestingly, a copy of Leonardo’s Last Supper decorates the side altar – it was commissioned by Napoleon when he ruled Vienna in 1809, later intended for the Belvedere, but being too big for it, ended up here.
 Free entry.
 Location.

 #3 - Augustinian Church (14th century)

-Located right by the Imperial Palace (Hofburg), the solemn Augustinian Church was, ironically, the scene of Habsburg weddings, including that between Empress Maria Theresa and Francis I, and Emperor Franz Joseph and Elisabeth (Sisi).
-Little of the Gothic structure is seen from the outside because the 18th century expansion of the nearby Court Library enveloped the church.
-Inside, there’s a striking marble funerary monument for Duchess Maria Christina, the Empress’ favorite daughter, completed in 1805 by the Italian neoclassical sculptor, Antonio Canova.
-The crypt behind the Loreto Chapel, to the right of the nave, holds 54 urns with the embalmed hearts of deceased members of the Habsburg family.
-Free entry (the Loreto Chapel is usually closed).
+Part of the Imperial Palace (Hofburg), the solemn Augustinian Church was, ironically, the scene of Habsburg weddings, including those between Empress Maria Theresa and Francis I, and Emperor Franz Joseph and Elisabeth (Sisi).
+Little of the Gothic structure is seen from the outside because the 18th-century expansion of the Court Library enveloped the church.
+Inside, there’s a striking marble funerary monument for the Empress’ favorite daughter, Duchess Maria Christina, completed in 1805 by the famous Italian Neoclassical sculptor, Antonio Canova.
+Free entry (the Loreto Chapel, holding the embalmed hearts of 54 deceased Habsburgs, is usually closed).
 Location.